The Fox's Summer: Synopsis

 Gu Chengze, the adopted son of the Gu family, is the CEO of Gu Mall Corporation.
-Mrs. Gu wishes for her biological grandson, Gu Jinyu, to take over the company; and Chengze is tasked to guide the rightful heir towards becoming a respectful businessman.
+Mrs. Gu wishes for her biological grandson, Gu Jinyu, to take over the company, and Chengze is tasked with guiding the rightful heir towards becoming a respectable businessman.
 During this time, he meets fashion designer Li Yanshu and discovers that she is Jinyu's ex-girlfriend.
-He decides to hire her aboard to motivate Jinyu, who still harbors feelings for Yanshu.
+He decides to hire her on board to motivate Jinyu, who still harbors feelings for Yanshu.
 The plan works; Jinyu decides to join the company and pursue her.
-When Mrs. Gu finds out about Jinyu's feelings for Yanshu, she was livid and tells Chengze to separate the both of them.
-This creates an opportunity for Chengze and Yanshu to get closer to each other, and they fell in love.
+When Mrs. Gu finds out about Jinyu's feelings for Yanshu, she is livid and tells Chengze to separate them.
+This creates an opportunity for Chengze and Yanshu to get closer to each other, and they fall in love.
 With the help of Yanshu, Chengze overcomes many difficult situations.
-Jinyu, after undergoing life-changing experiences, also matures and successfully took over his company.
+Jinyu, after undergoing life-changing experiences, also matures and successfully takes over the company and finds real love.